jessesosmena/api-for-SPA/readme.md

 Serve as a api-server for Vue.js-e-commerce-Laravel-rest/frontend.

 php 5.6.4
-laravel/framework 5.4
+laravel/framework 5.4,
-laravel/passport 4.0
+laravel/passport 4.0,
 stripe/stripe-php 5.7

 How to use it

-Clone the repository
+Clone the repository,
-cd to the directory
+cd to the directory,
 configure the .env file, change the Database connections and Mail driver credentials

 ``` bash